 After that, we ended up watching part of the game from Gurgling Suitcase Libations & Spirits at Disney’s Old Key West Resort.
 For those unfamiliar with Gurgling Suitcase, it’s a smallish bar in the pool area, and not the first place that would come to mind for many people when choosing where to watch the Super Bowl at Walt Disney World.

-Gran Destino & Coronado Springs Resort is another solid option, in large part because it has several bars and restaurants.
-We’d recommend giving the open-air Three Bridges Bar & Grill a try if the weather is nice.
+Speaking of which, Gran Destino & Coronado Springs Resort is another solid option, in large part because it has several bars and restaurants.
+We’d recommend giving the open-air Three Bridges Bar & Grill; the weather should be nice and occupancy is low at Coronado Springs right now.

 At every Disney Vacation Club Resort, you can also watch the Super Bowl in the Community Room.
 This tends to draw a modest crowd, with a large television broadcasting the game, plus food and beverages available for purchase.
 This is a great route for families, particularly if you don’t want or need the sports bar atmosphere.